daattali/beautiful-jekyll/_posts/2023-11-09-panel-submissions-open.md

   - panel submissions
   - panel application
 ---
-Calling all and gearhead gadgeteers, whizzbang wizards, electric entertainers, and ingenious inventors of incredible items - we are now accepting programming submissions for Fur Squared 2024!
+Calling all and gearhead gadgeteers, whizzbang wizards, electric entertainers, and ingenious inventors of incredible items - we are now accepting programming submissions for FurSquared 2024!
 With a new hotel comes more space, and as always we need \_your\_ help to fill it!

 If you have an event you'd like to host at F2 - a meetup, a discussion, a demonstration of your latest technology of the future - you can apply at <https://forms.gle/XGkGNkE8wwovJTSG7> until November 30th.